 Very likely.
-Businesses who sell SaaS or downloadable software to customers in Texas are very likely to be liable for sales tax.
+Businesses that sell SaaS or downloadable software to customers in Texas are very likely to be liable for sales tax.

 The current sales tax threshold in Texas is $500,000.